open-edge-insights/eii-tools/Benchmarking/time-series-benchmarking-tool/README.md

 # Time Series Benchmarking Tool

 These scripts are designed to automate the running of benchmarking tests and the collection of the performance data.
-This performance data includes the Samples per second (SPS) of each data stream, and also the CPU%, Memory%, and Memory Read/Write bandwidth.
+This performance data includes the Average Stats of each data stream, and also the CPU%, Memory%, and Memory Read/Write bandwidth.

 The Processor Counter Monitor (PCM) is required for measuring memory read/write bandwidth, which can be downloaded and built here: https://github.com/opcm/pcm